phamsonit/UV_prediction/README.md

 #### Output
 For each coating mix, the software produces the following information:

 - sample : id
 - input values: the input values of coating mix
 - predict label: [1] or [0].
 [1] means that the final UV resistance satisfies the given intervals.
 In contrast, 0 means that the final UV resistance doesn't satisfy the given intervals.
-- probability: [a b]. a is a probabily to have prediction label of 0; b is a probability to have prediction label of 1
+- probability: [x y]. x is a probabily to have prediction label of 0; y is a probability to have prediction label of 1

-For example, belows are prediction results of the software when executing the following command:
+For example, belows are results of the software when executing the following command:

-    python3 UV_resistance_predictor triazine-coating-measurements.xlsx triazine-predict-data.csv
+`python3 UV_resistance_predictor triazine-coating-measurements.xlsx triazine-predict-data.csv`

 	==================================
 	      PREDICTION RESULTS
 	==================================